 This place-based model connects schools and community services to provide support to young people and their families at high risk for homelessness or school dropout.
 In doing so, Upstream strengthens resilience and addresses underlying risk factors before they escalate to crisis, building sustainable new community and family capacity.

 Chapin Hall has conducted extensive research to determine the prevalence of and the conditions that lead to youth homelessness.
-Our experts include Research Fellow Dr. Matthew Morton, Senior Policy Analyst Beth Horwitz, and researcher Dr. Melissa Kull, who together with a broader team of researchers and policy experts build evidence to inform policy makers and practitioners on what works to prevent and end youth homelessness.
+Our experts include Research Fellow Dr. Matthew Morton and researcher Dr. Melissa Kull, who together with a broader team of researchers and policy experts build evidence to inform policy makers and practitioners on what works to prevent and end youth homelessness.

 For more information on the U. S adaptation of Upstream, please contact Matt Morton.